supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

    ```
       ![](../media/lab4-6.png)

+   >**Note**: Logs may not appear in the log analytics workspace immediately; it might take some time for them to show up.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.